corruptbear/my_sdge/README.md

                                   The climate zone of the house.  [default: coastal]
-  -s, --solar [NA|NEM2.0]         The solar setup.  [default: NA] --billing_cycles INTEGER        The number of billing cycles.
-If not
+  -s, --solar [NA|NEM2.0]         The solar setup.  [default: NA] --pcia_year [2009|2010|2011|2012|2013|2014|2015|2016|2017|2018|2019|2020|2021|2022|2023]
-                                  provided, will be estimated.
-  --pcia_year [2009|2010|2011|2012|2013|2014|2015|2016|2017|2018|2019|2020|2021|2022|2023]
                                   The vantage point of PCIA fee. (indicated on the bill)  [default: 2021]